The zine begins with a reminder: dependency on alcohol can make many lives miserable, repetitive, and broke!!!!

 But drinking also keeps you in the same place (sometimes literally), and more and more of us are getting stuck there together.

 Malaysians spend over RM2 billion on alcohol every year.
 Many of us start drinking as early as 15 years old.
-Seven years ago the World Health Organisation (WHO) ranked our small nation the world’s tenth largest consumer of alcohol in the world.
+Seven years ago the World Health Organisation (WHO) ranked our tiny nation the world’s tenth largest consumer of alcohol.
 It doesn’t take much to connect this national habit to our mental health issues, dangerous driving, and violence in and out of the home.
 We may not have recent numbers of our rankings since then, but it’s clear that Malaysians are drinking more and more every year.
 And most of what we down is beer.

 Beer has always been there.
 The second part of the zine proposes that “the history of civilisation is the history of beer.”